Organizational Studies is a partnership program that is available to employers.

 To enroll in this program, students will need to complete the free Application for Admission to Saint Louis University School for Professional Studies.
-While providing log-in information to access the application, applicants will need to select the BJC Application.
+While providing log-in information to access the application, applicants will need to select their respective employer on the application.

 Curriculum Overview for Organizational Studies Degree

 If you're interested in learning more about this program, please contact:

 School for Professional Studies

 *Due to Saint Louis University School of Business AACSB accreditation standards, School for Professional Studies students may not apply more than 30 credit hours of "business related" courses toward their degree.
 Courses marked with an asterisk are included in that total.